 The Hearts Card Game is a trick-taking card game for four players.
-The Hearts game is also known as Dark Lady, Black Lady, Slippery Anne, Chase the Lady, Crubs, Black Maria and Black Queen.
-In the Hearts Game players have to try and avoid winning penalty points during the game.
+Hearts is also known as Dark Lady, Black Lady, Slippery Anne, Chase the Lady, Crubs, Black Maria or Black Queen.
+In the Hearts car game players have to try and avoid winning penalty points during the game.

-The Hearts Game's objective is to be the player with the least amount of points at the end of the game of Hearts.
+The game's objective is to be the player with the least amount of points at the end of the game.

 Hearts Card Game Rules: